What is a dropped kerb?

 To change a garden in to a driveway, you require Planning Permission approval.
 This approval will only be granted if a dropped kerb access is also included in the application.
 Therefore, if you do not have a dropped kerb, you don’t have a driveway.

-OS 1:100 Scale Plan
+OS 1:100 Scale Map

 Dropped Kerb Plans.
 A zoomed in version of a standard Ordnance Survey Extract.
 Sometimes referred to as a Footway Crossing (Dropped Kerb).